 At WHFoods, we encourage the purchase of certified organically grown foods, and tomatoes are no exception.
 Repeated research studies on organic foods as a group show that your likelihood of exposure to contaminants such as pesticides and heavy metals can be greatly reduced through the purchased of certified organic foods, including tomatoes.
 In many cases, you may be able to find a local organic grower who sells tomatoes but has not applied for formal organic certification either through the U.S. Department of Agriculture (USDA) or through a state agency.
 (Examples of states offering state-certified organic foods include California, New York, Oregon, Vermont, and Washington.)
 However, if you are shopping in a large supermarket, your most reliable source of organically grown tomatoes is very likely to be tomatoes that display the USDA organic logo.

 Ketchup can be a surprisingly good source of tomato nutrients, including lycopene.
-But if you are going to purchase tomatoes in the form of ketchup, we recommend that you choose organic ketchup.
-We make this recommendation not only because you're likely to avoid unwanted pesticide residues and other contaminants if you purchase organic, but also because we've seen a recent study showing higher lycopene content in organic versus non-organic ketchup.
+If you are going to purchase tomatoes in the form of ketchup, we recommend that you choose organic ketchup.
+We make this recommendation not only because you're likely to avoid some unwanted pesticide residues and other potential contaminants by purchasing organic, but also because some studies show higher lycopene content in organic versus non-organic ketchup.

 If you'd like even more recipes and ways to prepare tomatoes the Nutrient-Rich Way, you may want to explore The World's Healthiest Foods book.

 Tomatoes, sliced, raw